 |Nutritional Guidelines (per serving)|

 Arepas con huevo are the ultimate in breakfast comfort food.
 They're delicious corncakes fried in oil, then split and filled with an egg and fried again until the egg is just cooked.
-They rival sausage and biscuits, in my opinion.
+They rival sausage and biscuits.
 Arepas are made with a special precooked corn meal called masarepa, which you can find in Latin markets or in the Latin food section of some supermarkets.

 Mix the masarepa with the salt (and pepper if using) in a medium heatproof bowl.
 Add the hot water and the melted butter and mix well.
 Cover with plastic wrap and let rest for 10 minutes.
 Add a little more water if needed, if mixture seems dry and crumbly.
 You should be able to form pieces of dough into balls easily, without many cracks in the dough.